MatteoGioia/neuron/zettelkasten/University/Foundations of Data Science/FDS II - Image Processing.md

 ### 1D edge detection

+In the following, the focus is edge detection on 1D images, altough is possible to convert 2D images to a signal and then make the edge detection on the 1D

 One easy way of detecting edges is using derivatives.
 In the following image, a steep change in the function means that the we are passing across an edge:

 ![](./static/FDS/edgedet2.png)